skyciv/intro-to-programming-and-api/lessons/02-collections/README.md

 Collections allow us to store multiple values in a single variable, and then manipulate those values.

-	Every programming language has various types of collections, and each collection has a specific purpose.
-	The characteristics which differ between collections are things like:
-	(i)   whether the values in the collections are ordered (and preserve the order between operations) (ii)  whether a value can appear more than once in the collection (whether duplicate values are permitted) (iii) whether values can be added or removed from the collection Some examples of collections (from various languages) are: array, list, arraylist, dictionary, hashset, stack, concurrentbag, etc.
+> Every programming language has various types of collections, and each collection has a specific purpose.
+The characteristics which differ between collections are things like: <dl></dl><dt>(i)   whether the values in the collections are ordered (and preserve the order between operations)</dt><dt>(ii)  whether a value can appear more than once in the collection (whether duplicate values are permitted)</dt><dt>(iii) whether values can be added or removed from the collection</dt></dl>

+>Some examples of collections (from various languages) are: array, list, arraylist, dictionary, hashset, stack, concurrentbag, etc.<br>

 We'll stick with lists for now (the simplest collection in python), because they are more than adequate for our current application.